Linda Thompson (singer)

-Linda Thompson (née Pettifer, born 23 August 1947) is an English singer-songwriter.
+Linda Thompson (née Pettifer, later Peters; born 23 August 1947) is an English singer-songwriter.

 Thompson is one of the most recognised names and voices in the British folk rock movement of the 1970s and 1980s, in collaboration with fellow British folk rock musician, guitarist Richard Thompson, to whom she was married for ten years, and later as a solo artist.